teresalazar13/FAWOS/README.md

 ## Reproducing the results

-To build and test the software and produce all results and figures run this in the top level of the repository:
+To build and test the software and produce all results run this in the top level of the repository:

     sh script.sh

-To build and test the software and produce a result for a specific dataset, oversampling factor and taxonomy weights:
+To build and test the software and produce results for a specific dataset, oversampling factor and taxonomy weights:

     python3 main.py --dataset DATASET_NAME --test_size 0.3 --oversampling_factor OVERSAMPLING_FACTOR --taxonomy_weights SAFE_WEIGHT BORDERLINE_WEIGHT RARE_WEIGHT --n_runs 10